pythonhealthdatascience/pydesrap_stroke/docs/log.md

 ## Probability of delay plot

 Add code to generate Figure 3, and included explanation of how we can determine probability of delay based on the frequencies and cumulative frequencies.

+## Multiple replications & results output by the model

+When running scenarios in the paper, the model was run with 150 replications.
+Used the python template to add a `Runner` class to execute this.

+This took 26 seconds, so implemented with option for parallel execution.

+I need to output the occupancy frequencies / probability of delay for each replication, so moved this code into the package.

+## Linting and testing

+Had been a while since linted, so did that.

+This raised some errors in tests, which I hadn't run in ages, and these were no longer working properly.